 Manganese and zinc are both nutrients that are vital for essential processes in the crop, including photosynthesis.
-On sandy soils and/or soils with a high pH especially, there is poor availability of Mn and Zn, which means that uptake through the roots is often not sufficient.
-Whereas previously, applications of mancozeb automatically provided manganese and zinc, this source will no longer be possible in the future.
-This will make applications of a manganese/zinc foliar fertiliser an indispensable measure.
+Especially on sandy soils and/or soils with a high pH the Mn and Zn availability can be poor. of This means that uptake through the roots is often not sufficient to fullfill the crops requirements.
+Whereas previously, applications of mancozeb automatically provided manganese and zinc to the crop, this source of fertilization is no longer possible.
+This will make applications of manganese and zinc as a foliar application an indispensable measure.

-To avoid problems with manganese and zinc in flower bulb cultivation, Soiltech set up a trial with tulips at the research centre Proeftuin Zwaagdijk.
-The plots in the trial were given a basic fertiliser treatment.
-As a reference, a trial plot was used that was set up and maintained according to usual crop protection practice (including applications of mancozeb,but not foliar fertilisers).
+To avoid problems with manganese and zinc in flower bulb cultivation, Soiltech set up a trial with tulips at the research centre Vertify.
+All objects in the trial were given a basic fertiliser treatment via the soil.
+As a reference, a trial plot was used that was set up and maintained according to usual crop protection practice (including applications of mancozeb, but no foliar fertilisers).
 In addition, a second reference plot (without foliar fertilisers) was included in the trial.
-This plot was treated with spray applications of crop protection products without mancozeb.
+This plot was treated with an alternativ crop production strategy not containing mancozeb.

 To fulfil the manganese and zinc demands, a further two plots were maintained like the mancozeb-free plot, with additional manganese (Optima Leaf-Mn+) and zinc (Optima Leaf-Zn+ ) provided by foliar fertilisers from Soiltech.
 The treatment on one plot alternated mancozeb (6x/year) and Optima Leaf-Mn+ and Optima Leaf-Zn+ (6x/year).
 The other plot was sprayed 12x with Optima Leaf-Mn+ and Optima Leaf-Zn+.

 The graph below reveals some interesting findings: